-You can file an Americans with Disabilities Act complaint alleging disability discrimination against a State or local government or a public accommodation (including, for example, a restaurant, doctor's office, retail store, hotel, etc.) by mail or email.
+You can file an Americans with Disabilities Act complaint alleging disability discrimination against a State or local government or a public accommodation (including, for example, a restaurant, doctor's office, retail store, hotel, etc.) online, by mail, or fax.

 Washington, D.C.
 20530

 If you believe that you or another person has been discriminated against by an entity covered by the ADA, you may file a complaint with the Disability Rights Section (DRS) in the Department of Justice.
-A complaint may be sent by email, the quickest way to file a complaint, or by letter.
+You may submit your complaint online or by mail or fax.
 (Letters and packages sent to the DRS by U.S. Mail are delayed for security screening.)
-While email complaints are the quickest and receive an immediate reply confirming that they have been received, there is no guarantee of privacy when you send an e-mail.
-See questions 4 and 5 below for instructions on filing by email or by regular mail.
+All new complaints are subject to processing and review.

 Provide the following information: